 The electron gun has to provide the slow wave structure with a beam, which then interacts with the electromagnetic wave existing in the structure and finally is collected in the collector.
 In order to enable the interaction, the particles' velocity has to match the EM-wave's velocity on the circuit.
 This velocity can a priori be found out via a dispersion analysis, explained in the article "Periodic Eigenmode Simulation of a Traveling Wave Tube".
 The necessary velocity determines the voltage to be applied.
 The electron gun then has to be designed in a way, that the emitted current is maximized....

 The structure of the electron gun discussed in this article is shown in figure 2.
-The relevant parts for the Electrostatic (Es) simulation are the cathode, focussing electrode and anode (left).
+The relevant parts for the Electrostatic (Es) simulation are the cathode, focusing electrode and anode (left).
 Important for the Magnetostatic (Ms) simulation are the iron yoke and permanent magnets.
-The potentials and permanent magnets serve as sources for the Es and Ms solver of CST EMS (here run from CST PS) respectively.
+The potentials and permanent magnets serve as sources for the Es and Ms solver of CST EM STUDIO® (here run from CST PARTICLE STUDIO®) respectively.
 They are shown in more detail in figure 3.
-The iron yoke is considered as non linear material, where the working point is obtained by a non linear iteration scheme in the Ms solver.
+The iron yoke is considered as non-linear material, where the working point is obtained by a non-linear iteration scheme in the Ms solver.

 In order to keep the beam focused a periodic permanent magnet (PPM) stackup is applied as explained above.
 The resulting magnetic field is shown in figure 5 (left).
 Additionally a 1D description of the longitudinal field vs. longitudinal axis is depicted on the right.